Daylily-Zeleen/HFSM2/addons/com.daylily_zeleen.hfsm2/README.md

 ## Notices:
-1. Currently only support on windows, both debug and release version (I need some tutorial to build other platforms on windows, I will be very grateful if you provide to me.).
-2. Currently is not stable version, please avoid to use this plugin in release purpose, I can't guarantee that it will work properly.
+1. Currently is not stable version, please avoid to use this plugin in release purpose, I can't guarantee that it will work properly.
-3. All apis have possibility to be changed in future.
+2. All apis have possibility to be changed in future.
-4. Currently, you can't use `ClassDB` singleton in expression of Transition.
+3. Currently, you can't use `ClassDB` singleton in expression of Transition.
-5. Welcome to use and give me feedback by opening issues.
+4. Welcome to use and give me feedback by opening issues.

 ## Change log: